jaydarkseed757/topmem/README.md

 ## Implementation notes

 The script runs under `set -euo pipefail`.
-Truncation to N rows happens inside `awk` rather than via `head`, deliberately: `head` closing the pipe would `SIGPIPE` the upstream `sort`, which `pipefail` would then surface as a script failure on an otherwise normal run.
-The pipeline as a whole is checked explicitly, so a genuine failure — `sort` running out of temp space, say — is reported with the script name and PID rather than as a bare error from a subprocess.
+The top-N limit is applied with `mapfile -n` rather than `head`, deliberately: `head` closing the pipe would `SIGPIPE` the upstream `sort`, which `pipefail` would then surface as a script failure on an otherwise normal run.
+The aggregation pipeline is checked explicitly, so a genuine failure — `sort` running out of temp space, say — is reported with the script name and PID rather than as a bare error from a subprocess.

+Both output modes share a single aggregation and sort stage that emits exactly the TSV format.
+The table is a formatting pass over those same rows, which keeps the two from drifting apart.

+Ordering is descending on the selected column, with ties broken ascending on command name under `LC_ALL=C`.
+Two runs against an unchanged workload produce byte-identical output, so snapshots diff cleanly.

 Per-process data is read with bash builtins rather than `tr`, `head`, and per-field `awk` calls, and the scan of `/proc/<pid>/status` stops once both fields of interest have been seen.
-On a host with several hundred processes this removes roughly five forks per PID, which is the difference between a script that returns promptly and one that noticeably does not.
+On a host with several hundred processes this removes roughly five forks per PID.